Juanperezc/woowup-backend-assessment/README.md

 cp .env.example .env
 ```

-Update the `.env` file with your Google reCAPTCHA, SendGrid and Mailgun credentials.
+Update the `.env` file with your Google reCAPTCHA, SPARKPOST and Mailgun credentials.

 Run Laravel Sail to install the dependencies and start the service: